messiahcarey/deer-river-app/UI_ANALYSIS.md

 #### Issues:
 - **Shallow Navigation**: Only 3 main pages, no sub-navigation or deep linking
 - **Missing Dashboard**: No overview/analytics on the home page
-- **No Breadcrumbs**: Users can't easily navigate back through complex workflows
+- **No Breadcrumbs**: Users can't easily navigate b ck through complex workflows
 - **Limited Context**: No way to see related data across different sections

 #### Recommendations: